juanhenao21/forex_response_spread_year/docs/source/index.rst

 In this study, we analyzed tick data from the foreign exchange market.

 The data contains the best bid price and the best ask price.
-With this information we compute the midpoint price and the trade signs.
-Finally we obtain the price response functions.
+With these information we compute the midpoint price and the trade signs.
+Then we obtain the price response functions in two different time scale for different years.
+Using the spread values, we group the foreign exchange pairs to average their responses and check any group behavior.

 In order to avoid overnight effects and any artifact due to the opening and closing of the market, we systematically discarded the first ten and the last